paumurl/python_disnet_sql_access/README.md

 # python_disnet_sql_access
-Programmatic access to the DISNET database (https://disnet.ctb.upm.es/) using a Python script.
+Programmatic access to the DISNET database (https://disnet.ctb.upm.es/) using the python script practicasBBDD.py\
 Upon running the script, a visual menu will appear to facilitate access and further queries to users not familiar with SQL.

 Imported python modules for this: